maeri-project/squareloop/README.md

 `build/timeloop-mapper` with provided layout will search for the best mapping using that layout.
 If layout is not provided the algorithm will co-search the mapping and layout (and AuthBlock if crypto is included).

+There are several controllable knobs to tweak the behavior of both evaluation and search.
+They can be modified by including an optional knob file in the command, for example `benchmarks/knob/knob.yaml`.
+If the knob file is not included the knobs will take their default values.
+The knobs available are:
+* zero_padding (default: true) - include zero padding in the input tensor
+* row_buffer (default: true) - include a row buffer in off-chip memory
+* warmup (default: true) - include the warmup time of fetching the first tile (which cannot be pipelined with compute)